-The VCE is expanding to include the Vocational Major, a 2-year vocational and applied learning program.
-It will replace the Senior and Intermediate VCAL from 2023.
+The VCE now includes the Vocational Major, a 2-year vocational and applied learning program (replacing VCAL).

 The VCE Vocational Major will develop students’ personal and practical life skills.
 It will help to prepare them for the next important stage of their lives.
 The new pathway option will build on the best elements of VCAL including flexible applied learning approaches, while delivering enhanced curriculum design to equip students with the 21st century capabilities and in-demand skills for the future world of work.

 VCE-VM Studies Offered in 2024:

 VET Delivered to Secondary Students (VETDSS) allows you to combine your senior secondary studies with a Vocational Education and Training (VET) program.

 VET programs provide students with a nationally recognised qualification that contributes towards both the Victorian Certificate of Education (VCE) or the VCE Vocational Major (VCE).

 VET Studies Offered in 2024*:

 - Certificate III in Health Services Assistance Year 1

 - Certificate II in Animal Care Years 1 & 2